Kanra, Gunma: Climate

-Kanra has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Kanra has a humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with occasional snowfall.
 The average annual temperature in Kanra is 12.8 °C. The average annual rainfall is 1166 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.4 °C, and lowest in January, at around 1.1 °C.

 Demographics

 Per Japanese census data, the population of Kanra has remained relatively steady over the past 60 years.

 History

 During the Edo period, the center of present-day Kanra was the jōkamachi of Obata Domain, a feudal domain under the Tokugawa shogunate in Kōzuke Province.
 Obata village, Akihata village, Fukushima town, and Niiya village were created within Kitakanra District of Gunma Prefecture on April 1, 1889 with the creation of the modern municipalities system after the Meiji Restoration.
 In 1925 Obata village was elevated in status into Obata town.
 In 1950 Kitakanra District was renamed Kanra District.
 Akihata village merged with Obata in 1955, and Fukushima and Niiya villages were into Obata on February 1, 1959, creating Kanra town.